mapninja/Earthsys144/week01/01_TURN_IN_create_an_aoi_with_geojson_io.md

-# Lab 01: Create an Area of Interest with GeoJSON.io (DRAFT)
+# Lab 01: Create an Area of Interest with GeoJSON.io (Ready!)

 > **Note:** To make sure you are viewing the most recent version of this lab guide, hold **Shift** and click the browser refresh button.